 How We Can Help Your Shoulder Pain

-Dr. Johnson will investigate the cause of your shoulder pain, since different causes need to be treated in different ways.
-If your shoulder pain is the result of a serious or life-threatening condition, Dr. Johnson will refer you immediately to the proper care.
+Dr. Kyle Johnson of Johnson Family Chiropractic of Peoria will investigate the cause of your shoulder pain, since different causes need to be treated in different ways.
+If your shoulder pain is the result of a serious or life-threatening condition, Dr. Johnson will refer you immediately to another Peoria doctor for the proper care.

 Your shoulder pain might be the result of problems in your neck: problems that you didn't even know you have!
 Since all the nerves which supply your shoulder exit the spinal cord in the neck, neck pain or neck stiffness can tend to cause pain that feels as though it originates in the shoulder.
 This is why Dr. Johnson will be careful to examine your whole body, and not just your shoulder.